lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-integration-63.md

 Adobe Experience Manager (AEM) Assets is integrated with Brand Portal which enables asset publishing, asset distribution and asset contribution features.

-Earlier, Brand Portal was configured in Classic UI via Legacy OAuth Gateway which uses JWT token exchange exchange to obtain an IMS Access token for authorization.
+Brand Portal is now integrated via Adobe Console I/O for authorization.

-Now, Brand Portal is integrated via Adobe Console I/O for authorization.
+Earlier, Brand Portal was configured in Classic UI via Legacy OAuth Gateway, which uses JWT token exchange exchange to obtain an IMS Access token for authorization.

 >[!NOTE]
    >